-The mission of the Youth Advisory Committee of Cambridge is to represent, engage and connect youth of the City of Cambridge and to bring forth recommendations to staff and City Council pertaining to the enhancement of youth lives in Cambridge.
-The committee has up to seven (7) youth citizen appointment vacancies and two (2) non-voting alternate vacancies.
+The mission of the Youth Advisory Committee of Cambridge is to represent, engage and connect the youth of the City of Cambridge and to bring forth recommendations to staff and City Council about the enhancement of youth lives in Cambridge.
+The committee has four (4) youth citizen appointment vacancies and two (2) non-voting alternate vacancies.